Bras-Coupé

-Bras-Coupé is the fictitious name of a slave named Squire, who lived from the early 19th century to 1837 in Louisiana.
+Bras-Coupé ("arm cut off") is the pseudonym of a slave named Squire, who lived from the early 19th century to 1837 in Louisiana.

 Bras-Coupé was a talented entertainer and dancer who was allowed by his master (owner) to travel.
 But after numerous escape attempts, in 1834 a planters' patrol captured him and amputated his right arm as punishment.

-Squire ran away again and organized a gang of escaped slaves, as well as sympathetic whites.
-The gang robbed plantations, stores, and merchants.
+Squire ran away again and organized a gang of escaped slaves and whites that robbed plantations, stores, and merchants.
 In the three years until his death Bras-Coupé's fame grew to the point where superhuman attributes were given to him, such as being immune to bullets.
 When shot by hunters in 1837, he survived.
-But while recuperating in the hut of a former ally, fisherman Francisco García, he was bludgeoned to death with a club so that García could claim a $2,000 reward.
+But while recuperating in the hut of a former ally, fisherman Francisco García, he was bludgeoned to death with a club so that García could claim a US$2,000 reward.

 A character named Bras Coupé with a similar life story appears in the 1880 novel The Grandissimes: A Story of Creole Life by George Washington Cable.